OpenNMT/OpenNMT-tf/README.md

 ### Modular model architecture

-Models are described with code to allow training custom architectures.
+Models are described with code to allow training custom architectures and overriding default behavior.
 For example, the following instance defines a sequence to sequence model with 2 concatenated input features, a self-attentional encoder, and an attentional RNN decoder sharing its input and output embeddings:

 ```python
 opennmt.models.SequenceToSequence(